Get pumped: Plan your heat pump project

 Typically, modern furnaces are compatible with ASHPs.
 Compatibility will depend on several factors, including the brand and model of both units.
 An HVAC professional familiar with ASHPs can assess your current system and provide you with options.
 If your furnace is the same age as your AC, we’d recommend replacing them together.

 Long term, an ASHP could help you save on energy bills, depending on your current HVAC setup, heating source, and your utility rates.
-For example, Xcel Energy offers a special rate for customers using who primarily heat their homes with electricity.
-The discounted rate applies to all electricity usage during the the heating season, which could add up to substantial savings.
+For example, Xcel Energy offers a special rate for customers who primarily heat their homes with electricity.
+The discounted rate applies to all electricity usage during the heating season, which could add up to substantial savings.